San Diego sheriff agrees to share immigration information

 “A federal subpoena creates a mandatory legal obligation and is not ‘cooperation,’ ” the statement read.

-Monika Langarica, an attorney at the American Civil Liberties of San Diego & Imperial Counties, said the state law that the sheriff’s department cited, the California Values Act, clearly prohibits sharing non-public personal information with ICE.
+Monika Langarica, an attorney at the American Civil Liberties Union of San Diego & Imperial Counties, said the state law that the sheriff’s department cited, the California Values Act, clearly prohibits sharing non-public personal information with ICE.
 She said the department should require court-issued subpoenas.

 “ICE’s issuance of subpoenas, and Sheriff’s Office’s potential compliance, endanger public safety and community trust,” she said.